Grab Interview Process 2026: Coding, System Design Questions & Timeline

 Weeks 1-2: Foundation.
 Solve 50-70 LeetCode problems (medium-hard).
 Study Grab’s engineering blog (engineering.grab.com) for architecture patterns.
 Download and use the Grab app to understand the product.

 Weeks 3-4: Intensify.
 Increase to 3-4 coding problems daily.
-Practice 2-3 system design sessions per week on Grab-relevant problems.
+Run 2-3 system design sessions per week on Grab-relevant problems in OphyAI’s Interview Coach, which reviews your structure and flags missing Southeast Asia constraints.
 Write out 6-8 STAR stories mapped to the 4H values.

 Weeks 5-6: Simulate.
 Complete 2-3 full mock loops.
 Address weak areas.
 Rest well the final week.